 If My Beautiful Dark Twisted Fantasy was Kanye’s attempt at his most accessible album, the release structure prior to Yeezus shows a conscious move towards inaccessibility.
 Yeezus is a 10 song record: Kanye managed to condense his angst and anger into just 40 minutes and 1 second.
 He didn’t waste a single bar and he practiced for this concise style in the 60 weeks prior to the album.
 The only album for which he delivered fewer bars during its rollout was The College Dropout, when he was “just a producer” and not taken seriously as a rapper…. yet.

 Doubtless, Kanye had plenty of offers for songs.
+Rumors of followup collab project Watch The Throne 2 were circulating like wildfire after Kanye showed himself able to go bar-for-bar with Hov on the first tape.
 He’d just come off My Beautiful Dark Twisted Fantasy (2010), Watch The Throne (2011) and Cruel Summer (2012) – arguably his most commercially viable period (“N***s In Paris” sold 6 million copies).
 These statistics do include his work on Cruel Summer, and his rap verses on “New God Flow”, “Clique” and “Don’t Like”, among others.
 The only track not on Cruel Summer was “White Dress”, a 66-bar epic written for RZA and the soundtrack for Man With The Iron Fist.

 All but one of Kanye’s lead tracks released prior to Yeezus appeared on the GOOD Music compilation record, he didn’t release any mixtape tracks or loosies, the only time he had done that prior to an album (808s had two loosies, a remix of “Hey Mama”, and “No-One”).
 This is a huge departure from the lead-up to his previous solo album, My Beautiful Dark Twisted Fantasy, an album Kanye made to appease his fans and re-enter the mainstream.
 The lack of bars prior to Yeezus sends a clear message: this is anti-music.